Winners and Losers from Week 11 in College Football

 The Tide look even more like a powerhouse than they did earlier this year, even though the offense and Tagovailoa had virtual off nights in each of the past two weeks.

 Alabama whipped Mississippi State 24-0 on Saturday, allowing just 169 total yards.
-The Bulldogs finished the game 1-of-13 on third-down conversions in a complete annihilation.
+The Bulldogs finished the game 1-of-13 on third-down conversions in an annihilation.
 It was a good thing, too, because MSU defensive coordinator Bob Shoop's group was up to the challenge.

-Instead of a close game, though, the Tide defense gave its teammates short fields and plenty of breathing room on an afternoon when things weren't quite clicking the way they normally do.
+Instead of a close game, though, the Tide defense gave its teammates short fields and plenty of breathing room on an afternoon when things weren't clicking the way they normally do.

 After last Saturday's 29-0 win over LSU, that's a pair of shutouts in a row against fellow SEC West powers, and Alabama will play FCS team The Citadel next weekend, so it's possible UA could go into the Iron Bowl against Auburn having pitched three consecutive shutouts.